 Defined by a steady tempo ranging from 95 to 105 beats per minute, heavy brass band beats, and Mardi Gras Indian chants and call-and-response routines, this indigenous music trend is part of New Orleans’ traditions and embedded in the fabric of the city’s diverse communities.

 This manifestation of southern roots music has been around for about 20 years and features lyrical patterns that focus mainly on parties and dancing.
 Bounce can be traced back to 1991 when the efforts of rappers and DJs working in small nightclubs and block parties brought a new life to New Orleans’ own brand of hip-hop.

-Bounce popularized at a club called Ghost Town by MC T. Tucker.
-Amidst the primary song’s local acclaim for Tucker’s crude live-recording, DJ Jimi studio-recorded a full-length album in 1992 titled It’s Jimi for producer Isaac Bolden’s Soulin’ Records, and included both a more polished version of the original song, which he called “(The Original) Where Dey At,” and a debut feature by teenager rapper, Juvenile, who released “Do the Jubilee All,” a year later.
-These high-energy beats went on to become the blueprint for the Bounce scene in NOLA today..
+Bounce was popularized at a club called Ghost Town by MC T Tucker.
+Amid the local acclaim for Tucker’s crude live recordings, DJ Jimi studio-recorded a full-length album in 1992 titled It’s Jimi for producer Isaac Bolden’s Soulin’ Records, and included both a more polished version of the original song, which he called “(The Original) Where Dey At” and a debut feature by teenage rapper, Juvenile.
+A year later, DJ Jubilee released “Do the Jubilee All” with Take Fo’ Records, the first label to specialize in Bounce.
+These high-energy beats went on to become the blueprint for the Bounce scene in NOLA today.